madara-alliance/madara/crates/client/rpc/src/RPC.md

 > The `starknet` prefix comes from the secondary macro expansion of
 > `#[rpc(server, namespace = "starknet)]`

-> [!NOTE]
-> Rpc middleware will apply to both websocket and http rpc requests, which is
-> why we do not apply versioning in the http middleware.

-4. Finally, the RPC service is added to tower as `RpcServiceBuilder`.
+5. Finally, the RPC service is added to tower as `RpcServiceBuilder`.
 Note that the actual RPC selection logic is handled behind the hood by `jsonrpsee`.